martinsumner/riak_kv/docs/BuildAndScaleClusterGuide.md

 - If enabling proactive health-checking of nodes, sending a `ping` request represents a weak check of availability, and a `status` request may have excessive costs.
 It is better to use checks for the availability of sentinel objects instead (store specific objects in the cluster for the purpose of health-checks).
   - There is no mechanism for making objects permanent and immutable, so care must be taken to ensure sentinel objects are not accidentally deleted.
 - When sending requests via a proxy, it is recommended to avoid connection pooling (e.g. use a `connection_close` of equivalent directive).
 Pooling and reusing long-lived connections will reduce response times by a small margin; however there will be failure conditions that may take a long time to be detected, especially without frequent proactive health-checks.
+  - Without connection pools it is necessary to ensure there is sufficient connection capacity to handle the required database load, and this will require the reuse of connections in a TIME_WAIT state.
+  - Reuse of connections in a TIME_WAIT state will require the PAWS protection described in [RFC 7323](https://www.rfc-editor.org/rfc/rfc7323).
+Note that the TCP timestamps necessary for PAWS, may sometimes be disabled for security reasons, as some vulnerability scanning tools are not aware of the relevance of RFC 7323 to high performance environments.
+  - Note that a common signal of connection pool exhaustion is response times of close to 1s, 3s or 5s; the delays normally associated with a TCP retry.
 - A proxy for a Riak cluster will generally require a significant amount of bandwidth, especially where the cluster is supporting relatively large objects.
 Scaling proxy bandwidth may require a step-change in underlying network technology compared to that of the individual nodes.
 - The `503` service unavailable message is used by Riak when sending a timeout.
 However, such timeouts may occur because of poorly formed requests (such as overly complex queries).
 It is therefore generally recommended that `503` errors should not be considered as server failures within the proxy configuration, so that nodes that coordinate complex queries are not marked as down.
 - If a node is marked as `down` by a proxy, either through failure detection or operator intervention, it should be noted that the node will still play an active role in the cluster unless it has been stopped.
 Marking a node as `down` is not sufficient to remove a role from service.